Robert-Falcon Ouellette

-He is of Cree, Métis, French and English descent; Ouellette is a veteran of over 25 years in the Canadian Forces and was a community organizer and academic administrator before his entry into politics.
+He is of Cree, Métis, French and English descent; Ouellette is a veteran of over 29 years in the Canadian Forces and was a community organizer and academic administrator before his entry into politics.
 He has also completed a full Sundance cycle at the Sprucewoods Sundance under David Blacksmith.

+Robert-Falcon Ouellette, made history as the first Indigenous Knowledge Keeper in the Canadian Armed Forces (CAF) becoming the first Indigenous chaplain in 2025.
+He has served for 29 years and he was the first MP to concurrently serve in the CAF (reserves) while being an MP since WWII.
+He is currently an associate professor at the University of Ottawa in Indigenous education and Director of the French Teacher Education Programs.